-The following Tables II and III summarize certain operating and revenue information with respect to the System for the Fiscal Years from 2008 to 2012, and for the three-month periods ended August 31, 2011 and August 31, 2012.
+The following Tables II and III summarize certain operating and revenue information with respect to the System for the Fiscal Years from 2008 to 2012, and for the six-month periods ended November 30, 2011 and November 30, 2012.
 This information is derived from the Commission's regularly prepared books and records.
 The financial information presented in Table III is a combination of cash basis financial statements with certain accruals included.
 Such information is not presented in accordance with general accepted accounting principles and has not been audited.
-In the opinion of management of the Commission, the financial information for the three months ended August 31, 2011, and August 31, 2012, is presented on a basis consistent with the presentation of the audited information below.
+In the opinion of management of the Commission, the financial information for the six months ended November 30, 2011, and November 30, 2012, is presented on a basis consistent with the presentation of the annual information below.
 Such interim information is not indicative of the results that may be expected for the entire current fiscal year.

-Tables II and III should be read in conjunction with the financial statements prepared in accordance with generally accepted accounting principles and related notes included in "APPENDIX B - AUDITED FINANCIAL STATEMENTS: 2012 AND 2011" to this Official Statement (the "Financial Statements").
+Tables II and III should be read in conjunction with the financial statements prepared in accordance with generally accepted accounting principles and related notes included in

+"APPENDIX B - AUDITED FINANCIAL STATEMENTS: 2012 AND 2011" to this Official Statement (the "Financial Statements").

 The Commission currently makes certain operating and financial information, including its audited annual financial statements and information corresponding to the information set forth below in Tables II and III, available through the Municipal Securities Rulemaking Board -- Electronic Municipal Market Access (www.emma.msrb.org) pursuant to its undertakings in accordance with Rule 15c2-12 promulgated under the Securities Exchange Act of 1934, as amended.
-Information to be provided pursuant to the Commission's undertaking in connection with the 2012B Bonds is described in this Official Statement under the caption "CONTINUING DISCLOSURE."
+Information to be provided pursuant to the Commission's undertaking in connection with the 2013A Bonds is described in this Official Statement under the caption "CONTINUING DISCLOSURE."